CyronF/Portfolio09/README.md

 # Portfolio09-Homework (Read-me-Generator)

-A command line interface app that generates a readme. md file.
+A command line interface app that generates a readme.md file.